 Depending on how you have configured your auto attendants and call queues, you may only need to specify after-hours call routing for auto attendants with direct phone numbers.

 If you want separate call routing for after-hours callers, then specify your business hours for each day.
 Select Add new time to specify multiple sets of hours for a given day, for example, to specify a lunch break.

 Once you've specified your business hours, then choose your call routing options for after hours.
 The same options are available as for the business hours call routing that you specified above.

 Your auto attendant can have a call flow for each Holiday you've set up.
 You can add up to 20 scheduled holidays to each auto attendant.

 On the Holiday call settings page, select Add.

 Type a name for this holiday setting.

 From the Holiday dropdown, choose the holiday that you want to use.

 Choose the type of greeting that you want to use.

-Choose if you want to Disconnect or Redirect the call.
+Choose if you want to Disconnect, Redirect, or Play menu options.